Frequently Asked Questions

 How long does it take to get my wedding photos?

-- One to two weeks is the usual time it takes for your wedding photos to be ready for mailing.
+- Two weeks is the usual time it takes for your wedding photos to be ready for delivery, but it could take slightly longer if your wedding occurs in the summertime during the peak of wedding season.

 How will I get my wedding photographs once I leave town?

-- Your wedding photographs will be mailed to you via USPS to the address you provide us with.
+- Your wedding photographs will be mailed to you via USPS to the address you provide us with, unless you select another available transfer option that the photographer offers.

 Will I receive my wedding photos in print form?

-- You will not receive print form photographs of your wedding, but instead a photo CD from which you can have prints made.
+- You will not receive print form photographs of your wedding, but rather by a digitally transferable method or some other alternative format that may be offered by the photographer, all of which you can have prints made.

 What is the total amount of pictures I should expect to receive?